Hemanth-tangallapalli/RewardPointsProgram/README.md

 * Under controller layer, created a rest api using postmapping annotation and under this method we are making a call to service layer and fetching the reward points based on the input provided for the api.<br />
 * Under DTO package, created two DTO classes to hold the input request and the output response.<br />
 * Under exception handling package, created a GlobalExceptionHandler class to capture the exception scenarios and handled those scenarios using valid responses.<br />
-* Under the path src/test/java, created two test classes RewardProgramControllerTest and RewardProgramServiceTest for testing various test scenarios for the controller and service layer.
+* Under the path src/test/java, created test classes RewardProgramControllerIntegrationTest for Integration Testing,RewardProgramControllerTest and RewardProgramServiceTest for testing various test scenarios for the controller and service layer.

 API Details
 ==========================